-- A. Perennial stream: A natural watercourse which contains flowing water, year around. - B. Intermittent stream: A stream that flows at least six months out of a year but does not flow during part or all of the summer and may carry water during or after a rainstorm. - C. Ephemeral stream: A stream channel or reach of stream channel that carries surface water runoff for short durations as a result of precipitation events.
+- A. Perennial stream: A natural watercourse which contains flowing water, year around. - B. Intermittent stream: One which flows only at certain times of the year when it receives water from springs or from some surface source such as melting snow in mountainous areas. - C. Ephemeral stream: A stream channel or reach of stream channel that carries surface water runoff for short durations as a result of precipitation events.
 The channel bottom is always above the groundwater table. - D. BMPs: Conservation practices or management measures that control soil loss and reduce water quality degradation caused by nutrients, animal wastes, toxics, sediment, and runoff.